VISA GUIDE

 Collaborate with your employer's PR or marketing team to get visibility in industry press

-9. Display of the person's work in the field at artistic exhibitions or showcases
+9. Display of your work at artistic exhibitions or showcases

 Although this category is mainly intended for artists, USCIS has acknowledged that the exhibition of work in a non-artistic field can also qualify.
 For example, presenting your work at a professional conference may be considered.